 Ideally, as soon as possible after receiving the death certificate, or within a month of the death.

-Insurance company, bank or building society, credit card companies, utility companies, pension provider and any other companies that owed money to the deceased or were owed money by the deceased.
+Insurance company, bank or building society, credit card companies, utility companies, pension provider and any other companies that owed money to the person who died or were owed money by them.

 By calling the company, visiting the local branch (for banks or building society), or by visiting their website, where they might have an online form that you can complete.

 Free to notify these companies.
-But the deceased might have had outstanding debts or payment arrangements with these companies that need to be settled.
+But the person who died might have had outstanding debts or payment arrangements with these companies that need to be settled.

 Any documents needed?